Pet psychic

-Person who claims to communicate by psychic means with animals, either living or dead.

 A pet psychic is a person who claims to communicate by psychic means with animals, either living or dead.
+They are also known as animal communicators, and their practice as intuitive animal communication or intuitive interspecies communication.

 The term psychic refers to the claimed ability to perceive information unavailable to the normal senses by what is claimed to be extrasensory perception.
 It is the opinion of scientific skeptics that people believe in such abilities due to cognitive biases and the use of various techniques by the practitioners, including intentional deception.

 Claims

 Pet psychics rely on different techniques when doing an animal "reading".
 These psychics allegedly communicate with animals and connect with an animal's spirit.
 Some claim that the readings are done by communicating with their electromagnetic energy, similar to reiki and/or therapeutic touch healing.
 Others claim the animal does not need to be alive or physically close to the psychic, as phone readings are sometimes done.

 In the early twentieth century, the Association for Research and Enlightenment began researching paranormal and psychic abilities in humans.
 The first animal communicators claimed they could communicate telepathically with animals living or dead.